Nouster/quizz_api/README.md

 createItem(array $data): int: Method that creates a new record in the database table and returns the ID of the new record. updateItem(array $data, int $id): bool: Method that updates an existing record in the database table based on the provided ID and returns true if the update was successful. deleteItem(int $id): bool: Method that deletes a record from the database table based on the provided ID and returns true if the delete was successful.

+### Class Structure (*Controller*)

+The Controller class has the following properties:

+- protected const ACCEPTED_COLLECTION_METHODS: A constant that defines an array containing the accepted HTTP methods for collections.
+In this case, it is GET and POST.
+- protected const ACCEPTED_RESOURCE_METHODS: A constant that defines an array containing the accepted HTTP methods for resources.
+In this case, it is GET, PUT, and DELETE.
+- protected Crud $crud: A Crud object that is used to perform CRUD (Create, Read, Update, Delete) operations on the database.
+- protected PDO $pdo: A PDO object that represents the connection to the database.
+- protected string $uri: The URI query string sent in the HTTP request.
+- protected string $method: The HTTP method used for the request.
+- protected array $uriParts: An array containing the different parts of the URI query string.
+- protected int $uriPartsCount: The number of parts in the URI query string.

 ### Method Details
 retrieveAll(): array